tpayne/lang-examples/csharp/WebRestAPI/WebRestAPI/README.md

 To run this solution please do the following steps.
 They will build and run the sample locally, you do not need a .NET environment installed.

+Note - You must use port 8080 as the container port.

     docker build . --tag csharpwsapi:1.0 && \
         docker run --rm -t -d -p 5555:8080 csharpwsapi:1.0